 Early divergent strains of Yersinia pestis in Eurasia 5,000 years ago – Rasmussen et al. 2015

 The group use shotgun sequenced ancient DNA and DNA metabarcoding to reconstruct past environments.

-The group implements ancient DNA and genomic data to study the generation, distribution, and conservation of biodiversity, focusing on herpetofauna.
+The group implements ancient DNA and genomic data to study the generation, distribution, and conservation of biodiversity.

 The group researches environmental DNA with biodiversity, conservation and forensic applications.

 The Sikora Group works at the intersection of ancient genomics, population genetics and paleoepidemiology.

 The Q-Group research clusters in glacial geology, stratigraphy, associated landscapes as well as zoo- archaeology and environmental DNA.